steve30572/Self-attention-based-GNN-for-sEMG/readme.md

 For your custom dataset, the shape of the data should equal to
 (# number of data, timescale (24 in our case), # of sensors (8), # of scales (7)).

-We upload the sample preprocess python file as well.
+We upload the sample preprocess python file as well.

 ## How to run the code